oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Countermeasures

-There are two good technical solutions to achieve this goal, outlined in the following.
+There are two good technical solutions to binding authorization codes to client instances, outlined in the following.

 #### PKCE {#pkce_as_injection_protection}